cjmet/WeatherKitty/Project.md

 ### Project Current Work and Fixes

+- [ ] "NavTitle Shrink" on Load is causing some of the oddness, but I like the shrink animation any time other than load?
+  - [ ] Make it a class and apply it with Javascript on a 1 second delay?
 - [ ] setup a local copy of ghcnd, and links, etc.
 - [ ] Add local ghcnd to the api links rotations